 Our frequently asked questions page sets out how the council, and other official agencies, work to try to balance the rights of all those involved.

-Unauthorised encampment at Surrenden Field - we have visited the site with the police.
-The Travellers have been asked to leave.
-Officers are instructing the council's legal team to seek possession of the land, should the Travellers fail to leave the site voluntarily.
+Unauthorised encampment of Travellers at Wild Park, Brighton - We have visited this site with the police.
+We will be applying to the County Court for a Possession Order to regain possession of the land should the Travellers fail to leave the site voluntarily.

 Plans for a permanent Traveller site at Horsdean